-1. First, determine the types of birds you see around your backyard.
+First, determine the types of birds you see around your backyard.
 Then figure out which ones will use a birdhouse.
 Some birds build nests in trees or bushes, such as doves, cardinals, and mockingbirds.
-Others may make their nests on the ground or even burrows down in the ground.
+Others may make their nests on the ground or even in burrows down in the ground.

-7. Now it’s time to put up your birdhouse.
+Now it’s time to put up your birdhouse.
 They can be attached to wood or metal fence posts, trees, or their own wood or metal posts.
 Bluebird boxes seem to attract more predators when on trees.

 If you are mounting your birdhouse to a post, always try to attach a baffle or collar to prevent snakes, cats, and other predators from climbing the pole to the house.

-Locate your house an adequate distance from each other since most nesting parents are territorial.
-Place the birdhouse where the parents and baby birds are not distracted and worried about your family’s activities.
+Locate multiple bird houses an adequate distance away from each other since most nesting parents are territorial.
+Place the birdhouse where the parents and baby birds are not distracted or worried about your family’s activities.

 The entrance should face away from the prevailing wind.
 Remember, bluebirds prefer lots of open space in front of their birdhouse and be sure to mount the house at the proper height for the birds that you want to attract.